Iain Macleod: 1958 bus strike

 Cousins wanted to call out the petrol tanker drivers, in breach of another agreement, but was blocked from doing so by the TUC.
 The strike ended after seven weeks, and Macmillan dated the government's recovery in the polls from this point.
+After the TUC refused to back him, Cousins had had to settle the London transport workers strike on terms which he could have obtained without striking.
+In October 1958 Macleod announced that he was letting the National Arbitration Tribunal go out of existence.
 Macleod had acquired a national reputation as a tough figure.

 Macleod was on the Steering Committee to decide on political strategy in the runup to the 1959 election, at which the Macmillan government was re-elected.